 Arc of Washington Trust Fund

 Letters of intent explaining the nature of the proposal and how it relates to the Trust's purposes, with an estimate of the amount of support required (maximum of $10,000) may be submitted no later than August 15th of each year.
-If the research meets the Trust’s purposes, the Trust Board may request a formal grant proposal.
+Researchers will be notified by August 25th as to whether or not the Trust Board requests a formal grant proposal.

 If the Board of Trustees requests that you submit a full proposal, ten (10) copies of the proposal must be received no later than September 20th for board review.

 Proposals requested are due by October 1st.

 If requested, proposals will be presented at the October Board meeting.
 Research Grants will be decided at the October meeting.
 Grants will be distributed in January.